-With our IHSM's components taken care of, what remains to be decided is how to put together these individual components into a complete device.
-A basic spinning HSM might look like shown in Figure 2.
-Shown are the axis of rotation, an accelerometer on the rotating part that is used to detect braking, the protected payload and the area covered by the rotating tamper detection mesh.
+With our IHSM's components taken care of, what remains to be decided is how to put 267 together these individual components into a complete device.
+A basic spinning HSM might 268 look as shown in Figure 2.
+Visible are the axis of rotation, an accelerometer on the rotating 269 part that is used to detect braking, the protected payload and the area covered by the 270 rotating tamper detection mesh.
 A key observation is that we only have to move the tamper protection mesh, not the entire contents of the HSM.
 The HSM's payload and with it most of the HSM's mass can be stationary.
 This reduces the moment of inertia of the moving part.
-This basic schema accepts a weak spot at the point where the shaft penetrates the spinning mesh.
+This basic schema accepts a weak spot at the point where the shaft 274 penetrates the spinning mesh.
 This trade-off makes for a simple mechanical construction and allows power and data connections to the stationary payload through a hollow shaft.
+276

-The spinning mesh must be designed to cover the entire surface of the payload, but it suffices if it sweeps over every part of the payload once per rotation.
-This means we can design longitudinal gaps into the mesh that allow outside air to flow through to the payload.
-In traditional boundary-sensing HSMs, cooling of the payload processor is a serious issue since any air duct or heat pipe would have to penetrate the HSM's security boundary.
-This problem can only be solved with complex and costly siphon-style constructions, so in commercial systems heat conduction is used exclusively [10].
-This limits the maximum power dissipation of the payload and thus its processing power.
-Using longitudinal gaps in the mesh, our setup allows direct air cooling of regular heatsinks.
-This unlocks much more powerful processing capabilities that greatly increase the maximum possible power dissipation of the payload.
-In an evolution of our design, the spinning mesh could even be designed to be a cooling fan.
+The spinning mesh must be designed to cover the entire surface of the payload, but it 277 suffices if it sweeps over every part of the payload once per rotation.
+This means we can 278 design longitudinal gaps into the mesh that allow outside air to flow through to the payload.
+279 In traditional boundary-sensing HSMs, cooling of the payload processor is a serious issue 280 since any air duct or heat pipe would have to penetrate the HSM's security boundary.
+281 This problem can only be solved with complex and costly siphon-style constructions, so in 282 commercial systems heat conduction is used exclusively [10].
+This limits the maximum 283 power dissipation of the payload and thus its processing power.
+Using longitudinal gaps 284 in the mesh, our setup allows direct air cooling of regular heatsinks.
+This unlocks much 285 more powerful processing capabilities that greatly increase the maximum possible power 286 dissipation of the payload.
+In an evolution of our design, the spinning mesh could even be 287 designed to be a cooling fan.
+288

-4 Attacks
+289 4 Attacks

 After outlining the basic mechanical design of an inertial HSM above, in this section we will detail possible ways to attack it.
 At the core of an IHSM's defenses is the same security mesh or other technology as it is used in traditional HSMs.
 This means that in the end an attacker will have to perform the same steps they would have to perform to attack a traditional HSM.
-Only, they will either have to perform these attack steps with a tool that follows the HSMs rotation at high speed or they will first have to defeat the braking sensor.
+However, they will either need to perform these attack steps with a tool that follows the HSM's rotation at high speed or they will first need to defeat the braking sensor.
 Attacking the IHSM in motion may require specialized mechanical tools, CNC actuators or even a contactless attack using a laser, plasma jet or water jet.